seed-run/homepage/_docs/configuring-deploy-phases.md

 ### Deploy Phases

 Seed has a concept of deployment phases.
 By default, all your services are deployed concurrently in a single phase.
-But you can configure these by hitting **Manage Deploy Phases** from the **Pipeline** tab.
+However, you can configure these by hitting **Manage Deploy Phases** from the **Pipeline** tab.

 ![Click Manage Deploy Phases Button](/assets/docs/configuring-deploy-phases/click-manage-deploy-phases-button.png)

-Here you'll be able to manage the deployment phases for your app.
+Here you'll be able to manage the deploy phases for your app.

 ### Add a Deploy Phase